rwaltr/home-ops/README.md

 I use a toolset called `Talos Linux` to help abstract the hardware management of Kubernetes.

+### 🌐 Terraform/OpenTofu

+Terraform does one-shot api calls.
+Things I wont want managed by a controller but should be gitops.

+### 🍭 Crossplane

+Crossplane is the platform behind my operator focused management.

+### ❄️ Nix

+Nix is used for hosts that do not run Kubernetes directly.
+This is a declarative configuration management system that allows me to manage my hosts in a gitops fashion.

+## Nodes types

-#### 🐦 Talos
+### 🐦 Talos

-Talos is a OS that is configured by a YAML manifest.
+Talos is a kubernetes focused OS that is configured by a YAML manifest.
 You can see this in `:/infra/talos`

 I use `talhelper` to further abstract Talos's config for easy config file expandability

-### 🐧 Gitops

-Gitops generally means that your git repo is the state of your environment.

-Here it is done with Flux and Terraform

-### Networking
+### ❄️ NixOS

+NixOS is used in hosts that are not meant to run Kubernetes directly.

+`:/infra/nix` is where I store this but the entry point is `:/flake.nix`

+## 🏘️ Sites

-#### KYZ
+### 🏢 KYZ

-In the site `KYZ` The cluster communicates with the edge gateway with BGP.
-Ports 80 and 443 are forwarded to the Ingress manager
+KYZ acts as the management and as a workload site.

 <!-- TODO items -->